Cold accretion in early galaxy formation and its Lyman-alpha signatures: Summary

 We find that the modeled MW galaxy forms from efficient accretion of cold gas early on, which sustains a high star formation rate from $z \sim 14 - 6$.
 The cold accretion produces strong $\lya$ emission via collisional excitation, which has a luminosity from {$\sim {1.6} \times 10^{42}\, \ergs$} at $z \sim 14$ to {$\sim 5.5 \times 10^{42}\, \ergs$} at $z \sim 6$.
 The escape fraction of $\lya$ photons increases from $\sim 0.49$ at $z \sim 6$ to $\sim 0.81$ at $z \sim 14$, due to less dust content at higher redshift.
 The EWs of the $\lya$ lines increases with redshift, from {$\sim 93~\A$} at $z \sim 6$ to {$\sim 2300~\A$} at $z \sim 14$.
 Such high EWs may be due to significant contribution to $\lya$ emission by excitation cooling, which dominates at high redshift.
 The resulting $\lya$ lines exhibit asymmetric, mostly single-peak profiles shifted to the blue wing, a characteristic feature of inflow.

 Furthermore, we demonstrate that progenitors of local $L^*$ galaxies such as the modeled one may be detected at $z \lesssim 8$ by JWST and ALMA with a reasonable integration time.
-At higher redshift $z \gtrsim 12$, however, only $\lya$ line may be observable by narrow band surveys with similar detection limit as JWST.
+At higher redshift $z \gtrsim 12$, however, only $\lya$ line may be observable by spectroscopic surveys with similar detection limit as JWST.

 Our results suggest that $\lya$ line may be used to probe the formation and evolution, and gas properties of distant galaxies.
 It is perhaps one of the most powerful tools to detect the first generation of galaxies in the coming decade.